himurali/abcbillweb/docs/bill/Commissionerate/Chapter5C.md

-## Appointment of Director for  Bicycle Industry and Micro Mobility in India:
+## Supporting  Bicycle Industry and Micro Mobility in India:

-General roles and responsibilities for the Director for Active Mobility - Bicycle Industry and Micro Mobility and Logistics in India specifically related to promoting cycling or the "bicycle bill":
+Bicycle Industry and Micro Mobility and Logistics in India specifically related to promoting cycling or the "bicycle bill":

 - Developing and implementing policies, programs, and projects that promote the growth of the bicycle industry and micro mobility sector in India.
 - Collaborating with other government agencies, non-governmental organizations, and industry stakeholders to promote cycling as a mode of transportation and create a supportive business environment for the bicycle industry and micro mobility sector.